2222-09-23

 15. Opinion Lab

-Apart from being a voice of customer platform and customer feedback tool, OpinionLab also lets you gather feedback from offline channels like physical stores and contact centers.
+Apart from being a voice of customer platform and customer feedback tools, OpinionLab also lets you gather feedback from offline channels like physical stores and contact centers.

 The tool lets you add customer-initiated Dynamic Comment Cards on websites and in mobile apps.
 The feedback forms can be triggered based on exit intent, search, or cart abandonment.
 The platform also provides analytics to help you turn feedback into action.